pCloud Review

 pcloud review - mega alternative

-Whilst 20GB of free cloud storage is undeniably very generous, it is MEGA’s commitment to data security and user privacy which really helps them stand out as a great cloud storage operator in a very crowded market.
-This approach to data security sees use of full end-to-end encryption on all accounts (including the free account) by default, meaning that all data is automatically encrypted on the client’s device, transferred using TLS/SSL connections and then stored in its encrypted state until recalled again.
+Whilst 20GB of free cloud storage is undeniably very generous, it is MEGA’s commitment to data security and user privacy which really helps them stand out as a great cloud storage operator and a very suitable alternative to pCloud.
+This approach to data security sees use of full end-to-end encryption on all accounts (including the free account) by default, meaning that all data is automatically encrypted on the client’s device, transferred using TLS/SSL connections and then stored in its encrypted state thereafter.

-Other useful features at MEGA include smartphone apps for both iOS and Android (with automatic photo uploads), desktop synchronisation software, secure link sharing services, secure instant chat services plus multi-factor authentication options amongst many others.
+Other useful features found at MEGA.IO include smartphone apps for both iOS and Android (with automatic photo uploads available), desktop synchronisation software, secure link sharing, secure instant chat services plus multi-factor authentication amongst many others.

-MEGA provide all users with a very generous 20GB free account alongside the ability to upgrade the storage with various different plans ranging from 400GB (at $52.44 / year) up to a massive 16TB (at $314.69 / year).
+MEGA provide all users with a very generous 20GB free account plus options to upgrade the storage with various different plans ranging from 2TB (at $109.46 / year) up to a massive 16TB (at $328.40 / year).
 More information can be found at the official MEGA pricing page.

 3) Internxt

-Featuring a generous 10GB of free cloud storage and a clear commitment to providing some of the most secure cloud storage available as of today, Internxt is a very promising solution and one which should be taken very seriously by anyone seeking a highly secure and private solution!
+Featuring a generous 10GB of free cloud storage and a clear commitment to providing some of the most secure cloud storage available, Internxt is a very promising solution and one which should be taken very seriously by anyone seeking a private focused cloud storage solution.

 pcloud review - internxt alternative

-This commitment to providing some of the highest levels of data security sees Internxt applying very secure AES 256-bit end-to-end encryption throughout the service as a whole (including on free accounts) meaning that all data stored on the service is secure by default with no further precautions required of the account holder.
+This commitment to providing some of the highest levels of privacy and data security sees Internxt applying secure AES 256-bit zero-knowledge encryption throughout the service as a whole (including on free accounts) meaning that all data stored at Internxt is secure by default with no further precautions from the account holder required.

-Other useful features include a very useful desktop synchronisation client which also features a basic backup solution built-in, secure file sharing and file sending tools plus smartphone apps for both iOS and Android smartphones amongst many other useful features.
+Other useful features found within Internxt include a useful desktop synchronisation client which also features a basic backup solution built-in, secure file sharing and file sending tools plus smartphone apps for both iOS and Android smartphones amongst various other useful features.

-Internxt offer all users a free and fully functional 10GB account with options to upgrade to premium plans featuring up to 2TB of storage in total (2TB being priced at €8.99 / month on an annual plan).
-More information on Internxt and the various pricing plans they have available can be found at the official Internxt website.
+Internxt offer all users a free 10GB account with options to upgrade to premium plans featuring up to 2TB of storage in total (2TB being priced at €8.99 / month).
+More information on Internxt and the various pricing plans available can be found at the official Internxt website.

 pCloud Review Summary

-pCloud has continued to grow over recent years into what is undeniably now a leading cloud storage competitor, one which puts users’ privacy and data security needs first and foremost thanks to well implemented features such as the end-to-end encrypted Crypto vault service amongst many others!
+pCloud has continued to grow over recent years into what is undeniably now a leading cloud storage competitor.
+It is a service which puts users’ privacy and data security needs first and foremost thanks to well implemented features such as the end-to-end encrypted Crypto vault and secure links sharing service amongst several others.

 Overall, pCloud have implemented a great set of cloud related features, features which are backed-up by what is very clearly a solid approach to providing a secure and reliable cloud storage service at a great pricing point.
 Great work pCloud!